Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Observations and data reductions

 \section{Observations and data reductions}

 In this work we use the data obtained by the NIRSpec IFU \citep[][]{Jakobeson+22,Beoker+22} on JWST.
-The data was obtained on 22nd -- 23rd of May 2023 under the DDT program 4426 (PI: Roberto Maiolino).
-Details of the observations are presented in \cite{Maiolino+23b}.
+The data is composed of two parts obtained on 22nd -- 23rd of May 2023 and 17th of April 2024 under the DDT program 4426 (PI: Roberto Maiolino).
+Details of the first-part observations are presented in \cite{Maiolino+23b} and briefly summarized here.
 The observational setup utilised a medium cycling pattern of 10 dithers for a total integration time on source of 10.6 h with the medium-resolution grating/filter pair G235M/F170LP, and 3.3 h with the medium-resolution grating/filter pair G140M/F100LP.
 These configurations cover the spectral ranges of 0.97--1.89 and 1.66--3.17 $\mu$m, with a nominal spectral resolution of $R\sim1000$.
+However, the first-part observations were not centered properly as the guide star selected by the observatory was a binary system, introducing a large offset (1''.4 towards SE; \citealt{Maiolino+23b}).
+The problem was solved in the second-part observations.
+The second-part observations utilised the same observational setup with 7 dithers for a total integration time on source of 7.4 h with G235M/F170LP, and 2.3 h with G140M/F100LP.